Duttenheim/AnyFX/README.md

 - Program assembly.
 - Per-program variable usage.
 - Uniform buffers:
-  - Persistently mapped uniform buffers.
-  - Explicitly synced or implicitly synced dependent on need.
-  - Multiple buffering to avoid stalls.
   - Application global uniform block sharing.
+- Shader storage buffers:
+  - Application global shader storage sharing.
 - Incremental state update.

+Uniform buffers and shader storage blocks are considered to be globally accessible if defined with the flag *shared* in the shader.
+This means that setting the buffer in one loaded effect will cause the same buffer to be bound to another effect sharing the same variable.
+As such, one can define a shared header which is to be included by every shader that shares the same buffer layouts, and they only need to be bound once.

-AnyFX is completely incremental.
-This means AnyFX will never perform a state change unless it actually changes the OpenGL state (by always keeping a copy of the state in memory, not by calling glGet* each frame).
+AnyFX tries to be incremental.
+This means AnyFX will never perform a state change unless it actually changes the OpenGL state (by always keeping a copy of the state in memory, not by calling glGet*).
 This ensures redundant state changes never happen, although AnyFX cannot optimize the order in which state switches occur.